 Although comparatively few patients have low back pain due to inflammation, the problem can be life long and can impair function significantly.
 The good news is that treatments can help essentially all patients, and can lead to major improvements.

-People who have spondylarthropathy have stiffness that is generally worst in the morning, and have decreased motion of the spine.
+People who have spondyloarthropathy have stiffness that is generally worst in the morning, and have decreased motion of the spine.
 They also can have decreased ability to take a deep breath due to loss of motion of the chest wall.
-It’s important for the physician to look for problems with chest wall expansion in patients with spondylarthropathy.
+It’s important for the physician to look for problems with chest wall expansion in patients with spondyloarthropathy.

 Infections of the spine are not common, but they do occur.
 The doctor will ask about the usual signs and symptoms of infection, especially when back pain is accompanied by fever and/or chills.
 Dialysis patients, IV drug users, and patients who have recently had surgery, trauma, or skin infections are at risk for infections of the spine.
 Infections of the spine can be caused by a number of agents, most commonly bacteria.
 Doctors will first test for the presence of bacteria, then give antibiotics.